slickage/baron/README.md

  * Baron has no way of knowing the true time when the 0-conf payment actually occurred if bitcoind was down.
 The best Baron can do is to guess from the blocktime.
 This is problematic because as the Bitcoin protocol does not guarantee that the blocktime is true, and even if it were true it could be an indeterminate time after the actual 0-conf payment.
 (We could consider querying one or more explorers to obtain the transaction's first seen time.
 We are hesitant to add additional external data sources as it would complicate the code for a rare corner case.)
 TODO: Baron does not yet actually use the transaction blocktime when recovering from downtime, this will be fixed in Issue #56.
  * Since Baron was not recording ticker rates during downtime, it has no way of knowing the exchange rate at the time of the payment.
 In general Baron uses the most recent ticker rate prior to the transaction time.
 This could be substantially different from the true exchange rate if downtime was long.
 * The Volume Weighted Average may differ from your idea of the appropriate market price at a given moment.
 Baron grabs the USD/BTC exchange rate every 5 minutes from Bitstamp's API.
 For the sake of simplicity it uses Bitstamp's volume weighted average price (vwap).
 The vwap changes slowly so querying every 5 minutes is usually adequate for the purpose of minimizing the rate growth of the ticker database.
 The trouble with this is at times of major market movement the vwap may differ from what people consider to be an appropriate market price.
 We are willing to consider alternative methods to obtain price data or to allow supplying your own method in configuration.

+## Security

+Posting an invoice to Baron or the webhook callbacks to inform apps of payment activity can expose shared secrets to hostile attackers if that intra-app communication is trasmitted without encryption over a public network.
+An eavesdropper who steals the `api_key` can cause trouble for the Baron deployment.
+If an attacker steals the webhook `token` they could possibly fool the application into believing a payment has occurred when it really did not.

+Ideally the app and Baron would be on the same local network.
+If separated by a public network you are highly advised protect the communication between the two apps with HTTP SSL or VPN.
+Node apps typically rely on a reverse proxy to serve via HTTP SSL.  [nginx](http://nginx.org/) `proxy_pass` is most frequently used for this purpose.

 ## Additional Information